Understanding The Importance Of Powers Of Attorney

 The Difference Between A POA And An Advance Health Care Directive

-If you reside in Bucks County, Montgomery County or anywhere in the Philadelphia metropolitan area and need help with your probate and estate planning needs or documents, turn to William J. Benz, Attorney at Law in Southampton, Pennsylvania, for help.
+If you reside in Bucks County or Montgomery County or anywhere in the Philadelphia metropolitan area and need help with your probate and estate planning needs or documents, turn to my firm, William J. Benz, Attorney at Law, in Southampton, Pennsylvania, for help.
 I offer more than 30 years of knowledge and experience to make sure you are making the right decisions about your estate planning needs and goals.